Code-Institute-Submissions/Milestone-Project-72/README.md

 The steps to deploy the project.
     1. Download the files form the Git respository.
+    2. downlaod option will get the zip folder of the repo.
+    3. Extract the zip folder of your choice.
-    2. Double click the index.HTML
+    2. Run the index.HTML in your browser.

 Developer deployes the project by